juanmait/seedjs/README.md

 ```

 Install all dependencies for all workspaces in the root folder.
 Check the readme
-in the corresponding folder to know more.
+in the corresponding folder to know more about the specifics of every package.

 ## Recommended vscode extensions: